jmcuneo/a2-shortstack/README.md

 Alexander Beck [http://a2-alexanderbeck.glitch.me](http://a2-alexanderbeck.glitch.me)
 ## Todo List
 For HTML, created a table to use as a way to display data.
 Form is used with three elements, as well as a clear button.
 Clicking on an item allows a user to update existing data (by resubmitting the form).
+Page validates properly.

 For JS, added a frontend initalizer for the current date in the date selector, as well as the table headers.
 Used JS to update table with data from the Node.js server.